DhayalanJazz/DhayalanJazz/README.md

 ---------------

 *   🌍  I'm based in Canada
-* Skilled in Developing, Deploying and Managing applications in AWS, Azure.
+* Skilled in Developing, Deploying and Managing applications in AWS, Azure and GCP.

 ### Skills